-Try tightening the fitting nut slightly more.
-(See "Notes on fittings") If the leak is not stopped, it is possible that the fitting was incorrectly assembled.
-Discharge the system, and then disconnect the fitting for inspection.
-After reassembly, proceed to the leak check procedure.
+Try tightening the fitting nut slightly.
+(See Swagelok fitting instructions.)
+If the leak is not stopped, it is possible that the fitting was incorrectly assembled.
+Discharge the refrigerant, and then disassemble the connection for inspection.
+After reassembly, proceed with a leak check.